 2018 State of the Derwent Report Card

-We have observed a plateau in nutrient levels this season and a partial recovery in the condition of seagrass in the upper estuary which is encouraging.
-We will continue to monitor this area to better understand the conditions that affect seagrass to assist in managing this sensitive habitat.
+- An observed plateau in nutrient levels this season and a partial recovery in the condition of seagrass in the upper estuary.

 Wednesday 23 January 2019